open-keychain/open-keychain.github.io/faq/index.md

 Add a new Keyserver (or modify existing one) by going to Preferences -> General -> Keyservers.
 Enter the port number after the Keyserver address and preceded it by a colon.
 For example, "p80.pool.sks-keyservers.net:80" (without quotation marks) means that server "p80.pool.sks-keyservers.net" is working on a port 80.
 Default connection port is 11371 and it doesn't need to be specified.

 ## I have more than one subkey capable of singing.
-Which one is selected when signing with this key?
+Which one is selected when signing with this OpenPGP key?

 OpenKeychain assumes that OpenPGP keys hold one usable signing subkey only and selects the first non-revoked non-expired non-stripped one it finds in the unordered list of subkeys.
 We consider having more than one valid signing subkey an advanced usecase.
-You can either strip subkeys that should not be used using OpenKeychain's edit screen or explicitly selecting the right subkeys when exporting from gpg with ``gpg --expory-secret-subkeys``.
+You can either strip subkeys that should not be used using OpenKeychain's edit key screen or explicitly select the right subkeys when exporting from gpg with ``gpg --export-secret-subkeys``.

 ## How to prepare a YubiKey NEO for OpenKeychain?